Joey Gibson (political activist): May Day riot

-Gibson was one of six men accused of inciting a riot between Patriot Prayer and antifa on May Day 2019 in Northeast Portland outside of the bar Cider Riot.
+Gibson was one of six men accused of inciting a riot between Patriot Prayer and Antifa on May Day 2019 in Northeast Portland outside of the bar Cider Riot.
 He was indicted for felony riot by the Multnomah County District Attorney on August 15, 2019.
 Gibson pleaded not guilty to the charge.
 In an appearance on the Lars Larson show, Gibson said he was being unfairly targeted and stated "I was on a sidewalk recording, no different than Andy Ngo."

-A Portland police detective said Gibson could be seen in a video taunting and threatening members of antifa and later pushing a woman before she was hit with a baton and knocked unconscious by someone else.
+A Portland police detective said Gibson could be seen in a video taunting and threatening members of Antifa and later pushing a woman before she was hit with a baton and knocked unconscious by someone else.
 During the brawl, the woman had her vertebrae broken.
 Cider Riot's owner sued Gibson and associates for $1 million for their actions.
 On September 11, 2020, Gibson filed a federal lawsuit against Multnomah County's district attorney, alleging selective prosecution based on political beliefs.
 A federal judge threw out his lawsuit in February 2021, partly because the court did not have jurisdiction due to the ongoing state court proceedings.

 In July 2022, the trial judge acquitted Gibson of felony riot charges and rebuked the district attorney's office for pursuing a trial on the evidence presented.
-Based on the prosecution video of Gibson taunting antifa protestors, the judge ruled that Gibson's activity amounted to speech, and Oregon law prohibited considering speech in deciding riot cases.
-Afterwards, Gibson planned to sue Portland and Multnomah County officials for malicious prosecution.
+Based on the prosecution video of Gibson taunting Antifa protestors, the judge ruled that Gibson's activity amounted to speech, and Oregon law prohibited considering speech in deciding riot cases.
+Gibson sued Portland and Multnomah County officials for malicious prosecution in June 2023, seeking $100 million.
+The lawsuit was dismissed by a U.S. district judge in February 2024.

 Political positions

-In 2017 and 2018, Gibson considered himself to be a "moderate libertarian."
+In 2017 and 2018, Gibson considered himself to be a moderate libertarian.
 His organization has been described in the media as "alt-right".
 Gibson has denied that his group is alt-right, and has disavowed white supremacists who frequently appear at his events.
 In 2017, the Anti-Defamation League described his views as appearing to be alt-lite.

 Gibson expressed support for a pathway to citizenship for non-criminal undocumented immigrants, decriminalization of marijuana, and same-sex marriage.
 Gibson has advocated for the establishment of term limits for the U.S. Congress, for implementation of a national sales tax, and for abolition of the Internal Revenue Service.
 He expressed opposition for what he describes as the undue influence of the pharmaceutical industry on healthcare in the United States.